dtcenter/METplotpy/docs/Users_Guide/tcrmw_cross_section.rst

 Modify the *datadir*, *plotdir*, *filename*, and *configfile* values in the *test_plot_cross_section.sh* script to point to the appropriate locations:

-*datadir* is the location of the input netCDF file (the directory where you saved the output from the METcalcpy vertical interpolation)
+* *datadir* is the location of the input netCDF file (the directory where you saved the output from the METcalcpy vertical interpolation)

-*plotdir* is the location of the output plot
+* *plotdir* is the location of the output plot

-*filename* is the name of the input netCDF file (*tc_rmw_example_vertical_interp.nc* that was created from running the METcalcpy vertical interpolation)
+* *filename* is the name of the input netCDF file (*tc_rmw_example_vertical_interp.nc* that was created from running the METcalcpy vertical interpolation)

-*configfile* is the YAML config file that is used to set plot customizations (line colors, labels, etc.)
+* *configfile* is the YAML config file that is used to set plot customizations (line colors, labels, etc.)

-for example, in the test_plot_cross_section.sh script:

-``export datadir=/home/mydir/data/vertically_interpolated``

-``export plotdir=/home/mydir/output/plots``

-``export filename=tc_rmw_example_vertical_interp.nc``

-``export configfile=/home/mydir/METplotpy/metplotpy/contributed/tc_rmw/plot_cross_section.yaml``

-where */home/mydir* in the example above is where most of the sub-directories and files are located.
-You can organize your directories to match your workflow.

 Save and close the *test_plot_cross_section.sh* script.